Here’s the thing about Easy Reader chapter books.

 Barkus by Patricia MacLachlan, illustrated by Marc Boutavant

 Barkus is a big dog, given to Nicky by his favorite uncle (let me tell you, an uncle that gave us a giant dog would NOT get” favorite” status in my book).
-The bright illustrations and madcap adventures make this a very fun new series.
+The bright, colorful illustrations and madcap adventures make this a very fun new series.

 George and Martha by James Marshall